lakatdev/keszeg3/README.md

 # Keszeg language
 ## How to build
-You can use the provided build script which uses *gcc* to build the sources
+You can use the provided build script which uses *gcc* to build the sources.

 `./build.sh`

-It is recommended to use the *-O3* build flag on *gcc* when compiling *keszegr*
+It is recommended to use the *-O3* build flag on *gcc* when compiling *keszegr*.

 ## Compiling and running the code
-When you are ready with the keszeg source file, you should first compile it with *keszegc*
+When you are ready with the keszeg source file, you should first compile it with *keszegc*.

 `./keszegc source.kszg program`

-This will grab the "source.kszg" file and compile it to a keszeg binary named "program"
+This will grab the "source.kszg" file and compile it to a keszeg binary named "program".

-You can run this by using *keszegr*
+You can run this by using *keszegr*.

 `./keszegr program`

 ## Writing code
 You write keszeg code by giving instructions to the vm.
-A keszeg source file should only contain these, nothing else (besides comments)
+A keszeg source file should only contain these, nothing else (besides comments).

 ### Hello world
 This hello world program uses the print instruction with the string parameter.
-This prints everything after the space after the string parameter
+This prints everything after the space after the string parameter.

 `print string Hello World!\n`

 The "\n" at the end prints a new line.
-There are only 2 escaped characters in keszeg, one is the newline character the other is the numbersign (#)
+There are only 2 escaped characters in keszeg, one is the newline character the other is the numbersign (#).

 - newline: "\n"
 - numbersign: "\h"

 ### Print numbers from 0 to 100
-This program uses a while loop to print numbers from 0 to 100 each to a new line
+This program uses a while loop to print numbers from 0 to 100 each to a new line.

 ```
 rout main